 Cleansing detergents designed for use with only cold water should be used.
 If you need to wash your garments in hot water, and just the dirtiest ones, do it by separating your laundry into hot water loads and cold water loads.
 Using less energy to heat water is a good thing.

-Some energy savings can be achieved by drying groups of comparable fabrics together.
+Grouping comparable fabrics for drying can result in some energy savings.
 Dry permanent press shirts, for instance, may be dried at a lower dryer setting.

-In the long term, you may save money on your electric electricity by hanging your clothing on a drying rack on your balcony instead of using the air.
-Don’t risk moisture damage by air drying your items inside.
+In the long term, you may save money on your electric bill by hanging your clothing on a drying rack on your balcony instead of using the air.
+Don’t risk moisture damage by air-drying your items inside.

 Every time you dry a load of laundry, remove the lint from the dryer’s filter to prevent fire danger and save time and energy.
 Another lint trap may be situated in the dryer vent.
 Please clean this trap if it requires it.